 Popular frameworks have thousands of loyal developers continuously pushing the limits further and delving deeper to learn all there is about them.
 Those developers are also generally awesome enough to help out fellow developers on community forums and through blog posts/resources.
 Commercial frameworks also make it a point to provide steady support to their customers through email, live chat, phone, or other channels.

 Basically, if you get stuck, chances are good that you can find someone who has been in the same spot of bother as yourself and can help you out.

 Unbreakable on Updates

 WordPress frameworks are based-off of the very helpful concept of parent/child themes: something which was rolled into the core specifically to take care of the issue of theme upgrades.

-Popular frameworks are upgraded in pace with WordPress own core updates to ensure best possible performance.
+Popular frameworks are upgraded at pace with WordPress’ own core updates to ensure the best possible performance.
 Since you’re making a style change in what is technically a child theme, the original parent theme (here:

 framework) stays clear for upgrades in core and the theme itself, without losing all your hard work and effort, or causing complications.

-This way, the websites running on your theme can rule out downtime from theme-breakage on updates.
+This way, websites running on your theme can rule out downtime from theme-breakage updates.

 There isn’t much that a WordPress theme framework has going against it.
 If you know the necessity of developing themes within top quality and strict time constraints, a theme framework is your saving grace.
 Whether or not I managed to sell the idea of using a framework to you, it would be a job well done if you came out gaining some clarification about frameworks from this post.